NicelyCla/GAN-and-Meta-Learning/README.md

 ------------------------------------

-<i>This work took me a long time, I still remember my lonely Christmas in the city of Parma (IT) while I was training the various models and collecting data with my junk computers.
+<center><i>This work took me a long time, I still remember my lonely Christmas in the city of Parma (IT) while I was training the various models and collecting data with my junk computers.
 I sincerely thank the people who have trusted me and left maximum freedom to express my ideas.
-It was my first experience of full participation in a research context and I will always carry it with me.</i>
+It was my first experience of full participation in a research context and I will always carry it with me.</i></center>